spideythewebhead/http_client_plugin/README.md

   Contains the exception thrown from this request and optional stack trace.

-Also `HttpResult` provides a helper when/maybeWhen methods that accept callbacks based on the result.
+`HttpResult` provides helper methods (when & maybeWhen) that accept callbacks based on the result.

+Also you can use the method `asRecord` to covert the result into a record with the following format: `(T?, Exception?, StackTrace?)`

 ### Example